manaakiwhenua/nzsluc/classification-systems/nzlum/README.md

 > [!IMPORTANT]
 > This repository contains a SKOS concept scheme for the NZLUM land-use classification (`nzlum.ttl`) and a SHACL shapes file (`shapes.ttl`) used to validate required fields and hierarchy consistency.
 >
 > Future vesions of this classification will be maintained as a versioned SKOS concept schema.
 Human-oriented lists of classes with definitions will be generated from this.
+This is a work-in-progress, beginning with the class schema.

 >[!NOTE]
 > This will be controlled with GNU Make: